Azure/data-api-builder/docs/views-and-stored-procedures.md

 ```

 Any REST requests for the entity will fail with **HTTP 405 Method Not Allowed** when an HTTP method not listed in the configuration is used. e.g. executing a PUT request will fail with error code 405.
 If the `methods` section is excluded from the entity's REST configuration, the default method **POST** will be inferred.
 To disable the REST endpoint for this entity, configure `"rest": false` and any REST requests on the stored procedure entity will fail with **HTTP 404 Not Found**.
-Alternatively, the entity could be configured with an empty `methods` array, and the REST endpoint would fail for all REST requests with HTTP 405 Method Not Allowed, because the `methods` section was explicitly defined with no methods.

 If the stored procedure accepts parameters, those can be passed in the URL query string when calling the REST endpoint.
 For example: